semantic-flow/sflo-dendron-notes/sflo.concept.mesh.node-facet.reference.md

 This is the facet that differentiates [[sflo.concept.mesh.resource.node.namespace]] from the other node types ( [[sflo.concept.mesh.resource.node.reference]] and  [[sflo.concept.mesh.resource.node.data]]).

-It is manifested as a [[sflo.concept.mesh.resource.element.reference-dataset]]
+It is manifested as a [[sflo.concept.mesh.resource.element.node-component.reference]]